Academic Catalog

 iii.
 No other grounds for a course grade appeal exist.

-i.
-If sufficient evidence does not exist for a review the course grade appeal will be considered closed and no further appeal will be considered.
-4. If, after review by the appropriate associate provost, evidence exists for a review, the appropriate associate provost will forward their findings to the provost.
-The provost will assemble a subcommittee of the academic council to undertake a review within 20 days.
+3. If, after review by the appropriate school executive dean, evidence exists for a review, the school executive dean will forward their findings to the provost.
+The provost will assemble a subcommittee of the academic council to undertake a review within 15 days.

 a.
 The findings of the academic council subcommittee are shaped as recommendations to the instructor and are shared with the provost.